12cassie34/react-exercise-airbnb-experience-clone/README.md

 - [Author](#author)

 ## Overview
+The exercise is from the course - Learn React for free created by Bob Ziroll from [Scriba](https://scrimba.com/).

 ### What I learned
 I learned how to use `Array.maps()` to loop through the data array and pass each data in the component as `props` to render them on the page.